 Social media platforms opened new opportunities for their consumers.
 Social Media Giant like Facebook has 1.47 billion active users.
 The m-commerce sector noted a 39.1% increase in sales in 2016.

 Advantages of e-commerce.

-If you are a person with a busy schedule, you can shop anytime on any day.
-It removes the hours’ limitation associated with a traditional brick-and-mortar store.
+If you have a busy schedule, you can shop anytime on any day.
+It removes the hours limitation associated with a traditional brick-and-mortar store.

 2. Global outreach

 The online store is just a website.
 A physical store has minimal reach; your e-shop has no geographical boundaries.
 So anyone with the internet can access it from anywhere.
 It can be browsed globally by anyone.
 It makes it easier for you to reach new customers all over the globe.
 Creating a global brand is less expensive now.